STEREO: Scientific Text Reuse in Open Access Publications: Methods

 \subsection{Text Alignment}

-Given a set of candidates $D_d$ for a document $d$ obtained from source retrieval, the text alignment component extracts the reused passages $R_{d,d'}$ of every pair of documents $d$ and $d'\in D_d$.
-Here, we follow the seed-and-extend approach to local sequence alignment \cite{potthast:2012b}.
-An overview of the process is given in Figure~\ref{fig:alignment}: first, texts are separated into small spans (\emph{`chunking'}).
-Then, matching text pieces in the cartesian product of those spans are computed according to a similarity function~$\varphi$.
-Its purpose is to identify short, matching sequences of text (\textit{seeds}) between two documents~$d$ and~$d'$, which are nearly guaranteed to have the same meaning or be considered instances of the same concept.
-Finally, matches sufficiently close to each other are joined to form larger passages (\emph{`extending'}).
-A pair of passages $(t \subseteq d, t' \subseteq d')$ across both documents then constitutes a reuse case.
+Based on the reduced set of comparison candidates~$D_d$ obtained by source retrieval, the text alignment component extracts the exact location of the reused passages of each candidate pair of documents~$d$ and~$d'\ in D_d$.
+Here we follow the seed-and-extend approach to local sequence alignment \cite{potthast:2012b}.
+The two-step process is illustrated in Figure~\ref{fig:alignment}.
+First, both texts are divided into small chunks (\emph{`chunking'}).
+Then, the matching chunks in the Cartesian product of the two sets of chunks are computed according to a similarity function~$\varphi$.
+Its purpose is to identify matching textual chunks (`\textit{seeds}`') between two documents~$d$ and~$d'$ that have the same meaning or can be considered instances of the same concept.
+Finally, sufficiently close matches are combined into larger passages (\emph{`extension'}).
+Such a pair of passages~$(t \subseteq d, t' \subseteq d')$ in both documents is then output probable reuse case.